-A belt lipectomy is a 360-degree surgery that tightens loose skin on your tummy, sides and lower back.
-It also has a buttocks, mons and thigh lifting effect.
+A belt lipectomy is a 360-degree surgery that tightens loose skin on the abdomen, flanks, and lower back.
+It also has a buttock, mons, and thigh-lifting effect.
 After the surgery, your midsection will look tighter.
 Think of it as a way to put the finishing touch on your body after weight loss.

 What is a belt lipectomy?